kostas156/UniversityProjects/Software_Engineering/README.md

 Then you can browse to watch all the possible pages.
 (Everything that we have added to the pages is working)
 ![Table](https://github.com/kostas156/UniversityProjects/blob/main/Software_Engineering/table_with_all_earthquakes.png)
 ![Earthquake number 2](https://github.com/kostas156/UniversityProjects/blob/main/Software_Engineering/earthquake_with_id_2.png)

+I have added the whole project but my work is inside the file frontend.py and all the files of the templates folder.